TymeFly/eel/README.md

 The parameters passed to `getResource` are:
 1. **_name_**: The name of the resource.
 UDFs can have multiple managed resource so long as they have unique names.
-2. **_constructor_**: A function that is used to return a new instance of the resource, typically a constructor.
+2. **_supplier-function_**: A function that is used to return a new instance of a stateful object, typically a constructor.
 Eel will pass the name of the resource to this function as a String

-The first time `getResource` is called for the named resource the constructor function will be called to create the resource.
+The first time `getResource` is called for the named resource the supplier-function will be called to create the resource.
 For subsequent invocations the existing resource will be returned.

 **Important Note:** As the returned object is a shared resource, the UDF is responsible for synchronizing access to it in multi-threaded environments.

 The FunctionalResource is associated with both the [EelContext](#eel-context) and the implementing class.
-This means that:
+Consequently:
- * If the expression is recompiled with a new Context then a new set of resources will be allocated.
+ * If the EEL expression is recompiled with a new Context then new resources will be allocated.
- * If another expression is compiled with the same Context then the resources will be shared.
+ * If another EEL expression is compiled with the same Context then the resources will be shared.
  * If the implementing class supports more than one UDF then the resources can be shared between the UDFs
  * UDFs that are in different implementing classes can not interfere with each other's resources, even if they request resources with the same name